-To make a transmission, press and hold the microphone PUSH TO TALK button.
-Release the PUSH TO TALK button when you're finished talking to let the other party respond.
+To make a transmission, press and hold PUSH-TO-TALK on the microphone.
+Release PUSH-TO-TALK when you're finished talking to let the other party respond.

-- To prevent stuck microphone problems or situations where PUSH TO TALK is pushed accidentally, the radio limits your talk time to 5 minutes in a single transmission.
-If you talk for over 5 minutes continuously, the display shows RELEASE MIC BUTTON. - For the best sound quality, hold the microphone about two inches away from your mouth. - You cannot transmit while the radio is in weather mode or scan mode. - See the channel lists beginning on page 50 for a list of receive-only channels.
+- To prevent stuck microphone problems or situations where PUSH-TO-TALK is pushed accidentally, the radio limits your talk time to 5 minutes in a single transmission.
+If you talk for over 5 minutes continuously, the display shows RELEASE MIC BUTTON. - For the best sound quality, hold the microphone about 2 inches away from your mouth. - You cannot transmit while the radio is in weather mode or scan mode. - See the channel lists beginning on page 29for a list of receive-only channels.

-Boosting the Transmission Power
+Boosting the transmission power